 Some dirty little secrets textbooks fail to tell you.The "tidal trivia" summary below puts things into perspective.
 The so-called equatorial bulge due to the earth's axial rotation lifts the equator about 23 kilometer.
 The moon's gravity gradient lifts water mid-ocean (where the ocean is deep) no more than 1 meter, that's only 1.6 × 10-2% of the earth radius.
 Why do we fuss about this?
 Because over an ocean of large area, that represents a very large volume of water.
 Also, it's the driving mechanism that controls the periods of the much larger tides at shorelines.
 [But it represents, in the Pacific Ocean, only about 7% of its water. ]

 The moon's gravitational force acts in two ways on the earth:

 Since the earth's axial rotation affects only the "baseline" level of land and water, against which tidal variations are referenced, a discussion of tides does not need to mention centrifugal forces.
 That only invites confusion and misconceptions.
-Centrifugal forces are not tidal (tide-raising) forces.
-In a rotating coordinate system the centrifugal force of moon on earth is constant in size and direction over the volume of the earth, therefore it has no tide associated with it.
+Whave seen that centrifugal forces are not tidal (tide-raising) forces.
+In a rotating coordinate system the centrifugal force of moon on earth is constant in size and direction over the volume of the earth at any time, therefore it has no tide associated with it.